ibowditch/userdocs/kiosk.md

 (kioskh)=
 # The Kiosk

-The Kiosk is a small computer (a Raspberry PI), with a screen and a tag reader attached, that replaces the old paper Attendance Book, and records attendance in electronic form.
+The Kiosk is a small computer (a Raspberry PI), with a screen and a NFC tag reader attached, that replaces the old paper Attendance Book, and records attendance in electronic form.
 It is normally located at the front desk of the station.
 :::{figure-md} kiosk-parts